jmelnikel/tweeter/README.md

 - Front-end: HTML, CSS, JS, jQuery and AJAX
 - Server: Node, Express

 Please note this app is a project assignment from Lighthouse Labs for The Web Developer Bootcamp.
 Only the server code and database "dummy" data were given as this was a project for client-side development.
+All CSS, JS, jQuery, and AJAX coding was performed by the developer.

 ---
 ## App Highlights